-{\bf{Deep generative models for sequential data.}} There has been recently increasing interest in deep generative models for sequential data, because of the flexibility of deep learning and (often probabilistic) generative models.
-In particular, many researchers intensively developed the methods for the physical systems with governing equations, such as in a bouncing ball and a pendulum.
-These works modeled latent linear state space dynamics (e.g., \cite{Karl17,Fraccaro17}) or ordinary differential equations (e.g., \cite{Chen18neural,Yildiz19}) mainly without RNNs.
-Meanwhile, in biological systems with partially unknown governing equations (e.g., external forces and/or non-trivial interactions), RNN-based models are still in use (see below).
-Among the RNN-based generative models \cite{Chung15,Fraccaro16,Goyal17}, we incorporate a VRNN \cite{Chung15} with a stochastic latent state into the observation model and prior knowledge about mechanics.
+There has recently been increasing interest in deep generative models for sequential data, because of the flexibility of deep learning and (often probabilistic) generative models.
+In particular, many researchers intensively developed methods for physical systems with governing equations, such as a bouncing ball and a pendulum.
+These studies modeled latent linear state space dynamics (e.g., \cite{Karl17,Fraccaro17}) or ordinary differential equations (e.g., \cite{Chen18neural}) mainly without RNNs.

+In biological systems with partially unknown governing equations (e.g., external forces and/or nontrivial interactions), RNN-based models are still used (see below).
+Among the RNN-based generative models (e.g., \cite{Chung15,Fraccaro16}), we incorporate a VRNN \citep{Chung15} with a stochastic latent state into the observation model and prior knowledge about mechanics.